mdwiltfong/ecommerce-api-using-tdd/README.md

 ```

 ## 🔧 Running the tests <a name = "tests"></a>
-Explain how to run the automated tests for this system.

 ### Example end to end tests
 This is an end-to-end test describing the process of a new user creating a new login and adding their credentials, if unique, to the databse.
 This is a great test to implement as it tests the flow of a user on the happy path, also known as the path which results in a positive result, not only engaging with the front end, but sending a POST request to the server and entering their unique credentials into the databse.
 This is an excellent test to see if the backend and frontend are working correctly.